 Pecos also is known for cantaloupes.
-Originally grown only in area irrigated fields, this luscious melon’s seeds known as “Sweet Pecos Cantaloupe,” is the delight of gourmets and is grown in several places in West Texas and the Southwest.
+Grown in irrigated fields.
+Quality derives from natural combination of alkaline soil, sunlight and altitude.
+Pecos cantaloupes enjoy comparable status with Maine lobsters and French wines.
 Harvested late July through September with a festival held in late summer.
 For festival schedule, call 432/445-2406.